MarkD833/Arduino-SP0256-Shield/README.md

 It's not perfect but it does provide a reasonable starting point for creating your own words.

-Note that i've not tested every single word to see if it sounds intelligible.
-The allophones were generated from an emulation of the CTS256 chip and some will need tweeking to make them sound like the intended phrase.

 # On-board vocabulary

 The board also includes a 25LC256 EEPROM to store pre-defined sequences of allophones that can be read back and transferred to the SP0256-AL2 chip.